 Function Discovery APIs

 Function Repository API is used by the workflow manager and the NBMP source for discovery of NBMP functions supported by the network.
 These functions are included in Function Repository as described in architecture diagram above.
-Functions are described in the Function Repository using a human-readable description which the workflow manager and NBMP source can read to excute that function.
+Functions are described in the Function Repository using Function Reference Template in section 6.2.1 which the workflow manager and NBMP source can read to execute that function.
 In this section, we describe the resources that will be used by the API, and the API operations that act on those resources.

 Function Discovery API Resources